coins-docs/coins-docs.github.io/docs/errors.md

 ### -1020 UNSUPPORTED_OPERATION

 * This operation is not supported.
+* How to resolve: Please create and use functional API key instead of using read-only API key.

 ### -1021 TIMESTAMP_OUT_OF_WINDOW

 * Timestamp for this request is outside of the recv window.
+* How to resolve: The request is valid if server timestamp <= (recvWindow + timestamp), refer to API doc "Timing Security" part.

 ### -1022 INVALID_SIGNATURE

 * Signature for this request is not valid.
+* How to resolve: Your signature passed is not valid.
+Refer to API doc "SIGNED Endpoint Examples for POST /openapi/v1/order" part.

 ### -1023 BIND_IP_WHITE_LIST_FIRST

 * set ip white_list before use
+* How to resolve: The IP is not in the IP white list of your api key, please update your api key.
+You can get your current IP by endpoint openapi/v1/user/ip.

 ### -1024 MISS_HEADER_ERROR